tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-0.md

     1. what are web standards?
 1. [Introduction to JavaScript](./web-apps-2.md)
     1. a brief history of JavaScript
-    1. variables, constants, and types
+    1. variables, constants, and "primitive" types
     1. running code in the JavaScript console
     1. viewing error messages in the JavaScript console
     1. common built-in JavaScript objects
     1. type conversion and Falsy/Truthy values
+    1. JavaScript's strict mode
 1. [Introduction to the Web Browser DOM](./web-apps-3.md)
     1. did the HTML elements on the page load?
     1. selecting elements on a web page